 This week we have an easy popsicle stick poppy kids craft for Remembrance Day, with a free poppy template.
-It’s easy to create and will get conversation flowing about why we observe this special day.
+It’s easy to create and will get the conversation flowing about why we observe this day to remember.
 All you need is some popsicle sticks, paint, construction paper and a button, a quick trip to the dollar store and you’re set.

 This blog post may contain affiliate links.
 What does that mean?
 We may get a small commission if you make a purchase using our links, which helps us to keep posting new holiday content every week.

 Poppy crafts are great to make in November.
 Since Halloween has finished and Christmas isn’t here yet, November kids crafts help to keep those little hands busy.
 Also, as we prepare to participate in Remembrance Day (Canada) and/or Veterans Day (US) poppy crafts are a great way to get conversations started.

 This poppy kids craft is perfect for all age groups, with simple instructions and small material list it’s great for students as well.
 It works well for preschoolers and toddlers as well as older children, who can cut and create their own poppy.
 We made this craft with kids aged three to seven and all of them enjoyed creating the poppy for November 11th.

 How to Make a Popsicle Stick Poppy for November 11th

 What you need to make a Popsicle Stick Poppy: